Skip to content

 Future Development

-The ultimate goal is to enable live viewing and capture of faint astronomical objects from a telescope, including:
+The ultimate goal is to enable live viewing and capture of faint astronomical objects from a telescope, including advanced image stacking, plate solving, and deep-sky object cataloging.

 Development